 Here's some information to help you prepare for your appointment.

 Make a list of:

-- Key medical information, including other conditions for which you're being treated, and whether bladder or kidney diseases run in your family
+- Key medical information.
+This includes other conditions for which you're being treated.
+Note whether bladder or kidney diseases run in your family too.

 - What tests do I need?

 - What are my treatment choices?

 - I have other health issues.
 How can I best manage them together?